 White-label

-White-label is the lowest-cost entry point.
-It uses a one-time setup fee with no monthly platform charge — ongoing costs are pass-through vendor fees (payments, KYC, hosting).
+White-label is usually the lowest-cost entry point.
+In SDLC Corp’s setup-only model, the platform fee is paid once upfront with no monthly platform charge, and ongoing costs are pass-through vendor fees (payments, KYC, hosting).
+Other vendors price white-label differently — some use monthly platform fees or revenue-share models.
 Back-office control, payment flexibility, and product changes are constrained by the platform.

 Turnkey